 Guy Kawasaki: Mark Manson, yes.

-David Winer: So he can say that I get–if he could do that, I guess I can say that.
+Dave Winer: So he can say that I get--if he could do that, I guess I can say that.

 So then I figured, “Okay, none of this stuff's going to work because now we've got the networking.
 It really does work.
 And look, I'm proving the concept.
 I'm pushing these ideas out.
 People are reading them, they're responding.”
 And I am, by the way, pushing out their ideas over the network, editing them, and sending them back out to everybody.